lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Decode message_2 (see {{CBOR}}).

-* Retrieve the protocol state from the transport's correlation (e.g., the CoAP Token and the 5-tuple as a client, or the prepended C_I as a server).
+* Retrieve the protocol state using the message correlation provided by the transport (e.g., the CoAP Token and the 5-tuple as a client, or the prepended C_I as a server).

 * Decrypt CIPHERTEXT_2, see {{asym-msg2-proc}}.